cbo-19/alx-higher_level_programming/0x00-python-hello_world/README.md

-This task runs a python script tHE SECOND ONE RUNS A PYTHON CODE
+This task runs a python script
+THE SECOND ONE RUNS A PYTHON CODE
+The third on prints a string using python scripting